kbase/collections/design/data_processing_operations.md

 ## Document purpose

 Lay out goals / designs for KBase Collections data processing in the short, middle and long term.
-Said goals / designs will necessarly get more vague the further out in time we go.
+Said goals / designs will necessarily get more vague the further out in time we go.

 ## Short term goals